Space frame

-In architecture and structural engineering, a space frame or space structure (3D truss) is a rigid, lightweight, truss-like structure constructed from interlocking struts in a geometric pattern.
-Space frames can be used to span large areas with few interior supports.
+A space frame or space structure (3D truss) is a rigid, lightweight, truss-like structure constructed from interlocking struts in a geometric pattern.
+Space frames can be used in architecture and structural engineering to span large areas with few interior supports.
 Like the truss, a space frame is strong because of the inherent rigidity of the triangle; flexing loads (bending moments) are transmitted as tension and compression loads along the length of each strut.

+Chief applications include buildings and vehicles.